squid-cache/squid-cache.github.io/BuildFarm.rst

  /!\ '''needed by administrators only'''

- * [[http://eu.squid-cache.org:8081/computer/new|add a node]] (Use a simple name, doesn't need to be a hostname)
+ 1. [[http://eu.squid-cache.org:8081/computer/new|Add the slave node]].
+Use a simple name, doesn't need to be a hostname.
+ 2. Configure job '''testnode''' to ensure the slave node is available and active with correct filesystem privileges.
+This must pass before its worth continuing to the remaining steps.
+ 3. Configure job '''test-builddeps''' to ensure that the slave has the correct dependencies to actually build the source.
+This must pass before its worth continuing to the remaining steps.
+Note that this is still based on the real HEAD sources, so its best to run this when HEAD is expected to build clean.

+If there is no job already present for this ARCH-OS-VERSION combination, AND the node is confirmed to be able to build the sources:

- * [[http://eu.squid-cache.org:8081/newJob|Create a new job]] Select copy-from existing and put in "squid3-centos-eu.quid-cache.org" as the job to copy from.
+ * [[http://eu.squid-cache.org:8081/newJob|Create a new job]] Select copy-from existing and put in the name of one of the existing jobs for the same squid branch as the job to copy from.
 Give your new job a name like "3.HEAD-$ARCH-$OS-$VERSION".
 E.g. "3.HEAD-i386-FreeBSD-6.4".
  * Configure your new job, and change :
   * the "tie this job to a node" to select the ARCH-OS-VERSION your machine is.
   * The labels list for the machine to have $ARCH $OS $VERSION $ARCH-$OS $OS-$VERSION $ARCH-$OS-$VERSION

-## Setting up a hudson slave (a machine to test a particular platform):

 ----
  Discuss this page using the "Discussion" link in the main menu